13 Foods Speeding Up Skin Aging & Putting Your Health At Risk

 provided by Shutterstock

 Studies show our diet can have a major impact on our health and the appearance and condition of our skin.
 Obviously, fast food, sugary snacks, caffeine, and alcohol are bad for you but there are also healthy foods that can cause our skin to become more sensitive and accelerate premature aging leading to the development of fine lines and wrinkles.
-For a glowing, youthful complexion, it’s best to limit (or avoid) these foods which could be damaging your skin and putting you at risk of serious health issues.
+For a glowing, youthful complexion, it’s best to limit (or avoid) these foods which could damage your skin and put you at risk of serious health issues.

 1. Citrus Fruits